wesen/YAPP_Box/ttmp/YAPP-DOCS-001-fix-yappgenerator-documentation-issues-and-update-gitbook/reference/default-values-for-optional-parameters.md

 ## To Do (Data Backfill)

 - Cross-check against upstream OpenSCAD modules for authoritative defaults.
-- Extend with other features (standoffs, LEDs, connectors) as we verify.
+- Extend with other features (imagesPlane, vents, labels) as we verify.

 ---
 Title: Default Values for Optional Parameters